heptarch/heptarch.github.io/drafts/cone.md

 Thus, the aspect ratio of the cone is $3 : 2$.

-*Structure.* The aluminium exterior is lined with foil-faced foam to prevent moisture retention.
-It's braced by a sealed wooden frame, with the space between foam liner and plyboard seal filled with wood shavings, a low-cost, ecologically friendly insulator.
-Shavings are tamped into stud cavities, treated with borax (pest deterrent) and lime (moisture deterrent).
+*Structure.* The aluminium cladding is lined with foil-faced foam to capture moisture and drilled at interval to allow moisture to escape.
+The cladding is further braced by a wooden frame, with plyboard sealing the interior surface and the space between filled with wood shavings, a low-cost, ecologically friendly insulator.
+Shavings are tamped into stud cavities, treated with borax (pest deterrent) and lime (moisture deterrent), and .

 *Material.*